bootdotdev/blog/content/devops/devops-salary.md

 Cloud engineers specialize in, you guessed it, cloud architecture.
 This specialization means cloud engineers earn around $6k more on average, with a base [salary](https://www.indeed.com/career/cloud-engineer/salaries?from=top_sb) of $121k.

 "Cloud engineer" is rarely an entry-level job.
-It's likely that you'll spend 3-5 years as a DevOps engineer, then transition to a cloud engineer once you have some experience and additional certifications under your belt, like CompTIA A+.
+You'll likely spend 3-5 years as a DevOps engineer, then transition to a cloud engineer once you have some experience and additional certifications under your belt, like CompTIA A+.
 However, the work is worth it – cloud DevOps engineer salaries are higher.

 ### Software engineer versus DevOps engineer